 Unlike dabbling ducks, Hooded Mergansers swim low in the water.
 Their legs are far back on their bodies, which helps in diving but makes them awkward on land.
 They take flight by running across the water, flying with fast wingbeats and never gliding until they are about to land (by skidding to a stop on the water).
 Hooded Mergansers are usually in pairs or small groups of up to 40 birds.
 They court in groups of one or more females and several males.
 The males raise their crests, expanding the white patch, often while shaking their heads.
 Their most elaborate display is head-throwing, in which they jerk their heads backwards to touch their backs, with crests raised, while giving a froglike croak.
 Females court by bobbing their heads and giving a hoarse gack.
 Once a female begins incubating eggs her mate abandons her, and it’s not known if they reunite the following season.
 Incubating females may use a broken-wing display to protect eggs or nestlings from raccoons, mink, black rat snakes, black bears, pine martens, European Starlings, Northern Flickers, Red-headed Woodpeckers, and Red-bellied Woodpeckers.
 Back to top

-Hooded Mergansers are fairly common and their populations are stable and possibly increased between 1966 and 2015, according to the North American Breeding Bird Survey.
-The species rates a 9 out of 20 on the Continental Concern Score.
-Hooded Merganser are not on the 2016 State of North America's Birds Watch List.
-These elegant little ducks are found in many parts of the U.S. in Canada throughout the year.
+Hooded Mergansers are fairly common and their populations have increased dramatically by approximately 5% per year between 1966 and 2019, according to the North American Breeding Bird Survey.
+Partners in Flight estimates a global breeding population of 1.1 million and rates them 8 out of 20 on the Continental Concern Score, indicating a species of low conservation concern.
 In the early twentieth century, Hooded Mergansers were overhunted, but hunting pressure has declined markedly since then: hunters take about 95,000 Hooded Mergansers per year in the U.S., out of roughly 15 million ducks shot each year.
-Even before the twentieth century, humans cleared and altered many forests where Hooded Mergansers nest, in the process reducing or displacing breeding birds from regions of their original range.
+Even before the twentieth century, humans cleared and altered many forests where Hooded Mergansers nest, and in the process, reduced or displaced breeding birds from regions of their original range.
 As with all birds that nest in tree holes, dead trees are important habitat components and landowners can improve Hooded Merganser habitat by leaving dead trees standing on their property.
 In addition, Hooded Mergansers take readily to nest boxes of the appropriate size, and programs in Missouri, Maine, Iowa, and Oregon have helped local populations increase.Back to top